End Japanese dolphin slaughter

 Trafalgar Square, London.
 Wed 11 Jan 2017

 'Trump rejects intelligence' and protesters against Guantanamo

-On the 15th anniversary of the setting up of the illegal prison camp
+On the 15th anniversary of the setting up of the illegal prison

-and close the camp.
+keep his promise and close the camp.

-Around 60 prisoners remain in Guantanamo, still suffering the indignities
+Around 60 prisoners remain in Guantanamo, still suffering the

-and were tortured in the CIA’s secret dark
+Afghanistan and elsewhere, and were tortured in the CIA’s secret dark

 prisons around the world before being illegally rendered to

 The protest in Trafalgar Square was supported by the Guantanamo

 Justice Campaign who included a man in a Trump mask.